nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-installation.md

 ![Nimiq Payment Plugin configuration for accepting Bitcoin](resources/wc-plugin-setup-3-bitcoin.png)

-**BTC xPublic Key**: Copy paste your xPub or "Master Public Key" from your Bitcoin wallet software here.
+**Wallet Account Public Key**:  Copy paste your xPub or "Master Public Key" from your Bitcoin wallet software here.
 Also, make sure you have SSL/HTTPS enabled to accept payments in BTC.

+_Note:_ In some wallet apps, the key is called "Account Public Key", "Master Public Key", or "Public Key" - same for Ethereum.

+**Public Key Type:** Most of the times you don't have to chnage this.
+But there are wallets such as Coinomi that will show a field called "Derivation" or "BIP32" that looks similar to the values in the select box, in that case, pick the value that matches the one shown in your wallet.

 #### Ethereum